R3BRootGroup/glad-tpc/README.md

 5. Visualization of the pad plane, in the folder `/glad-tpc/macro/vis` there is the macro `readVPadPlane.C`: This macro plots the output of the glad-tpc projector: plots the `R3BGTPCProjPoint` which contains the virtual pads calculated after the projection of the track.

+6. Electronics response, in the folder `/glad-tpc/macro/electronics` there is the macro `Electronics_MT.C`: This macro simulate the electronics response.

+#How to run the simulations

+It is possible to use the bash script `run_full.sh` to run all these steps at once.
+BE CAREFUL, set first the wanted parameters in the different folders.

 # Data Analysis